devJUKI/car-parts-shop-api-clean-architecture/README.md

 # Car Parts Shop

-##	System's Purpose
+## 📜 System's Purpose
 This API is for system which is designed for individuals to post advertisements for car parts sourced from used vehicles.
+The system will consist of three components:
+1. A **web application**.
+2. A **database**.
-The system will consist of three components: a web application, a database, and an API that will facilitate communication between the web application and the database.
+3. An **API** that connects the web application and the database.

 To post an advertisement on this system, a person needs to register, create their own shop, and then create an advertisement.
 In the advertisement, they must provide information about the car from which the parts are being sold, and the advertisement will be assigned to a selected shop.
 After providing information about the car, the user specifies which parts from the car are for sale.
 Once the advertisement is posted, it becomes visible to all system users, including unregistered ones.

-## How to Run
+## 🚀 How to Run

-### Create the Database
+### 1️⃣ Create the Database
 Open **SQL Server** and create a new database named: `CarPartsShop`
-### Update the Database
+### 2️⃣ Update the Database
 Apply the existing migration to set up the database schema:
 #### Option 1: Using .NET CLI
 Run the following command in your terminal: